CoordSpace/insulincalc/README.md

 #### Setup
 Upon loading the page, you must fill out the fields in the settings section of the interface and press the update button.
 The values needed should be provided to you by your physician or other relevant healthcare professional.

-Upon updating, the values are now stored in a browser cookie and should persist between app uses as long as the cookie remains.
-You can also update the settings values at any time to match your current health situation.

 #### Calculating